Coroner (Washington state)

-A coroner in Washington state is a quasi-judicial, public official principally charged with the certification of human death.
+A coroner in the U.S. state of Washington is a quasi-judicial, public official principally charged with the certification of human death.
 It is completely identical in authority to the parallel office of medical examiner, which also exists in the state.
 Washington uses a "mixed system" of death investigation with some counties employing coroners, and some employing medical examiners.